-2.3 At Wells-next-the-Sea Primary and Nursery School, we ensure that safeguarding and child protection is at the forefront and underpin all relevant aspects of process and policy development.
+2.3 At Alderman Peel High School we ensure that safeguarding and child protection is at the forefront and underpin all relevant aspects of process and policy development.
 We operate with the best interests of the child at their heart.